 The Tax Credit Services team manages Stonehenge’s state tax credit investments in states that offer corporate & private companies a transferable or allocable tax credit incentive.
-Stonehenge has the ability to serve as a principal to remove the tax credit marketing and placement risk from the tax credit awardee.
-By acting as much more than a tax credit broker, this provides certainty with respect to the value of the tax credits, timing of cash flows, and overall execution.
+Stonehenge has the ability to serve as a principal to mitigate tax credit marketing and placement risk from the tax credit awardee, which provides certainty with respect to the availability and deployment of capital.
 Additionally, our team can lead all aspects of tax credit transfer documentation and filing processes for transferable tax credits.
 Having executed on over $3 billion of commitments since 1999, Stonehenge is a trusted partner in the tax credit marketplace.

-Stonehenge is active in programs across the United States including, but not limited to, Grow New Jersey, Connecticut Urban and Industrial Revitalization, and Iowa renewable energy.
+Stonehenge is active in programs across the United States including, but not limited to, New Jersey, Connecticut and Iowa.

 For more information, contact Taylor Mayeux.

-Stonehenge has developed a set of investment characteristics to achieve fund investment objectives and underwriting standards to appropriately manage risks associated with Federal Historic and Renewable Energy Tax Credit investments.
-Utilizing these pre-determined set of investment characteristics and underwriting standards, we can quickly identify investment risks and mitigating factors to provide clients with a clear path to deploying capital.
+Stonehenge has developed a set of investment characteristics to achieve fund investment objectives and underwriting standards to appropriately manage risks associated with federal Historic and Renewable Energy Tax Credit investments.
+Utilizing this predetermined set of investment characteristics and underwriting standards, we can quickly identify investment risks and mitigating factors to provide clients with a clear path to deploying capital.

 For more information, please contact Whitney LaNasa.